edwinlaiktc/iMX8/README.md

 Disclaimer: Everything you see here are free for studying and none-profit usage.
 Also make sure you comply with the [license](Licenses).

-`Copyright © 2018, Kingston Technology Corp.`

-`Developed by : RD Module | Edwin Lai & Sam Cheng`
+`Developed by : Edwin Lai & Sam Cheng`

 [CodeAurora imx]: <https://source.codeaurora.org/external/imx/>